Whom to Ask

-The best letters of recommendation writers are those who know you well and can provide a strong evaluation of your ability to perform and succeed in graduate school.
+The best letter of recommendation writers are those who know you well and can provide a strong evaluation of your ability to perform and succeed in graduate school.

 - Someone who knows you well